14-year-old leads police on chase, crashes stolen truck in canal near Grosse Tete exit

 GROSSE TETE - Police ended a chase along I-10 after a 14-year-old driver crashed the stolen vehicle into a canal off the Interstate.

-The West Baton Rouge Sherriff's Office said the teenager stole the vehicle from his parents in Pointe Coupee Parish.
-Both the boy and the truck have reportedly been missing for a number of days.
+The West Baton Rouge Sheriff's Office said the teenager stole the vehicle from his neighbor, Shane Shows, in Pointe Coupee Parish.
+Both the boy and the truck have reportedly been missing since Sunday night.
 Deputies said the vehicle ended in a canal near the Grosse Tete exit.

+"The last couple of days we've gotten calls where people have spotted it.
+We just weren't in the right place at the right time.
+Today, we just happened to be at the right place at the right time," explained Lt.
+Ken Albarez with the West Baton Rouge Sheriff's Office.

+Before deputies could stop the teen and the truck, they first would have to catch him.

 Desktop NewsClick to open Continuous News in a sidebar that updates in real-time.